 Top 10 places where Amazon Prime Video is good value for money

-As we have seen, Argentina, the Philippines, India, and New Zealand enjoy the most cost-effective prices for an Amazon Prime Video subscription.
+As we have seen, Nigeria, the Philippines, South Africa, and New Zealand (joint with Japan) enjoy the most cost-effective prices for an Amazon Prime Video subscription.

 Top 10 most cost-effective countries for Amazon Prime Video

 |Country||Price (Local)||Price USD||# of TV Shows||# of Movies||Total Library Size||Price per Title|

 |South Africa||79 ZAR||4.09||1,334||8,119||9,453||0.00043|